-Kendra Doty is an Associate with the firm.
+Kendra Doty is a Senior Associate with the firm.
 She works on matters relating to Medicaid, Medicare, CHIP, and the Affordable Care Act, as well as non-healthcare federal entitlement programs such as Foster Care and Adoption Assistance, TANF, and SNAP.

 Kendra graduated from Northwestern University Pritzker School of Law, where she was a student attorney in the Appellate Advocacy Center’s Supreme Court Clinic.
 During law school, Kendra worked in the United States Department of Justice’s Office of Information Policy where she assisted the litigation team with defending Freedom of Information Act (FOIA) compliance lawsuits and analyzed records to determine disclosure requirements under FOIA.
 She also worked in the Federal Defender Services of Idaho’s Capital Habeas Unit researching discovery rules, state variation in appellate procedure, and the constitutionality of criminal sentencing delays.